Ben Fisk: Atlético Ottawa

-On March 4, 2020, Fisk joined Atlético Ottawa, becoming the club's first-ever signing.
+On March 4, 2020, Fisk joined Atlético Ottawa, becoming the club's first-ever signing and inaugural Club Captain.
 He made his debut in Ottawa's inaugural match on August 15 against York9.
 He went on to appear in all seven of Ottawa's matches in the shortened 2020 season, and scored a goal in a 2–0 win over Cavalry FC.
 On February 26, 2021, Fisk was released by the club.

 Cavalry FC

-2021

-In August 2021, Fisk would sign with fellow CPL club Cavalry FC for the remainder of the 2021 season.
+On August 3, 2021, Fisk would sign with fellow CPL club Cavalry FC for the remainder of the 2021 season.
 In In 20 appearances, Fisk scored 2 goals and 5 assists overall as Cavalry was eliminated in the CPL Playoff semifinals.

-2022

 In January 2022, Cavalry announced that they had re-signed Fisk for the 2022 and 2023 seasons, with an option for 2024.
 In 2022, Cavalry were again considered contenders for the CPL championship.
-Fisk scored his first goal of the year against Valour FC, a last minute winner to make it 2-1, and celebrated with a cowboy hat thrown down to him from the fans in the stands.
+Fisk scored his first goal of the year against Valour FC, a last minute winner to make it 2–1, and celebrated with a cowboy hat thrown down to him from the fans in the stands.
+Fisk would miss the start of the 2023 season due to sciatica, but would return to the starting lineup in the summer before helping the team to the 2023 CPL Regular Season Title by a CPL record margin.

+Vancouver FC

+On January 9, 2024, Fisk joined fellow CPL side Vancouver FC on a permanent deal, signing a two-year contract with a club option for 2026; the transfer was part of a transaction between Vancouver and Cavalry that also included a second-round pick trade in the 2024 CPL–U Sports Draft.
+In the process, Fisk became the first player to sign for four different CPL clubs.

+Fisk announced his retirement from professional soccer in January 2025, moving to a new role with Vancouver FC as their Director of Partnerships.